Staff as Students of Social Justice

 Program Overview

-• Upon completion, you will receive a certificate signed by Vice Provost for Undergraduate Education Oliver O’Reilly, which will be added to your HR file.
+• Upon completion, you will receive a certificate signed by Acting Vice Chancellor for Equity and Inclusion Fabrizio Mejia, Vice Provost Oliver O’Reilly, and Associate Vice Chancellor for Human Resources and Chief People & Culture Officer Eugene Whitlock, and your achievement will be added to your HR personnel file

 Application Process

-Students of Social Justice (SSSJ) is now accepting applications for the Fall 2024 program.
-Applications to participate in the session are due no later than September 9th.
-We will continue offering the seminar for staff led by Director of Pedagogy David Maldonado: “Material Anti-Racisms”, a deep exploration of abolitionism and higher education paired with content from our previous Spring 2023 lecture series “Aspirations of Material Anti-Racism: What’s Next.”
+e will continue offering the seminar for staff led by Director of Pedagogy David Maldonado: “Material Anti-Racisms”, a deep exploration of abolitionism and higher education paired with content from our previous lecture series “Aspirations of Material Anti-Racism: What’s Next.”
 Please contact us at sssj@berkeley.edu if you have any questions.

 Through this course, we learned how the devastating fires we experience in California today are a product of climate change and pervasive policies of suppression deeply connected to settler colonialism, white supremacy, and dispossession of Native peoples from their ancestral lands.
 We also learned from guest speakers about several tribal groups' ongoing efforts to preserve, sustain, revitalize, and share their cultural practices and scientific knowledge.